litespeedtech/lscache_wp/readme.txt

 In short, yes.
 However, for some WooCommerce themes, the cart may not be updated correctly.
 Please [visit our blog](https://blog.litespeedtech.com/2017/05/31/wpw-fixing-lscachewoocommerce-conflicts/) for a quick tutorial on how to detect this problem and fix it if necessary.

-= My plugin has some pages that are not cacheable.
-How do I instruct the LiteSpeed Cache Plugin to not cache the page? =

-As of version 1.0.10, you may simply add `define('LSCACHE_NO_CACHE', true);` sometime before the shutdown hook, and it should be recognized by the cache.

-Please see [the API documentation](https://docs.litespeedtech.com/lscache/lscwp/api/) for more information and to learn what else you can do to integrate your plugin with LSCWP.

 = Are my images optimized? =

 Images are not optimized automatically unless you set **LiteSpeed Cache > Image Optimization > Image Optimization Settings > Auto Request Cron** to `ON`.
 You may also optimiza your images manually.
 [Learn more](https://docs.litespeedtech.com/lscache/lscwp/imageopt/).